 - There is often a magic system in place.
 Though not always.
 This is where you start to get into arguments.

 - There are high stakes, maybe even world-ending events going on.
 This is what gets the big arguments going.
-There are some epic fantasy books that fit the first three rules I said, but that last one just doesn’t happen.
+Some epic fantasy books fit the first three rules I said, but that last one just doesn’t happen.
 There are no high stakes, it’s just a simple adventure journey.

 5 YA Epic Fantasy books to read